Iwata, Shizuoka: Economy

 The economy of Iwata is primarily agricultural and is known for green tea and melons grown in greenhouses, which are called "Iwata melon".
 The Yamaha Corporation was founded in Iwata and maintains a strong presence in the city.
 Yamaha Motor's headquarters is in Iwata.
 Suzuki Motor Corporation has a vehicle assembly plant in Iwata.

 Education

 Shizuoka Sangyo University, a private university, is located in Iwata.

 Shizuoka Professional University Junior College of Agriculture a public professional Junior college, is located in Iwata since 2020.

 Iwata has 23 public elementary schools and 11 public middle schools operated by the city government.
 The city has four public high schools operated by the Shizuoka Prefectural Board of Education.
 The prefecture also operates two special education schools for the disabled.

-Iwata also has two international schools, the CEP Brasil – Centro Educacional e Profissionalizante – Brazilian school and the Escola Objetivo de Iwata Tia Rosa, a Brazilian primary school Iwata formerly hosted another Brazilian school, a primary school called Escola Nipo-Brasileira de Iwata.
+Iwata also has two international schools, the CEP Brasil – Centro Educacional e Profissional – Brazilian school and the Escola Objetivo de Iwata Tia Rosa, a Brazilian primary school Iwata formerly hosted another Brazilian school, a primary school called Escola Nipo-Brasileira de Iwata.